-I’m also curious about the normative dimensions of this move: the use-mention distinction may also be deployed to bolster white folks desire for innocence and goodness.
+I’m also curious about the normative dimensions of this move: the use–mention distinction may also be deployed to bolster white folks' desire for innocence and goodness.
 We might equate our goodness with knowing this distinction.
 One might imagine a well-meaning white person saying: “I just mentioned the ‘n’ word.
 I’m not using it.
 I know the difference, so I can’t be accused of intentionally causing harm.
 I’m innocent.”
-The appeal functions to redirect our epistemic attention to the white people’s intentions and away from the effects of the n-word on students of color in the classroom.
-When conversations are framed around how someone meant to use the word, the inner life and intentions of the white student become more important than the silencing and constraining effects of its use on students of color’s epistemic agency.
+The appeal functions to redirect our epistemic attention to the white person’s intentions and away from the effects of the n-word on students of color in the classroom.
+When conversations are framed around how someone meant to use the word, the inner life and intentions of the white student become more important than the silencing and constraining effects of its use on the epistemic agency of students of color.

 Using “Shadow Texts” to Track Privilege-Protective Epistemic Pushback

 If privilege-protective epistemic pushback is neither healthy skepticism nor thinking critically, then what is it?
 How might we engage these responses productively?
-Are their ways of engaging pushback that offer us at least some epistemic friction?
+Are there ways of engaging pushback that offer us at least some beneficial epistemic friction?

 It has taken me some time to understand that privilege-protective epistemic pushback cannot be navigated exclusively with academic philosophy’s standard pedagogical playbook.
-At some point I ditched traditional pedagogies in favor of affectively-centered engagements aimed at creating “safe spaces” (Freedman, 2014).
-I thought that establishing conversational ground rules would provide the beneficial epistemic friction necessary to move discussions forward; but, these approaches were also flawed.
+At some point I ditched traditional pedagogies in favor of affectively centered engagements aimed at creating “safe spaces” (Freedman 2014).
+I thought that establishing conversational ground rules would provide the beneficial epistemic friction necessary to move discussions forward; but these approaches were also flawed.
 Classroom spaces have never been safe spaces: not everyone feels secure and confident in them.
-I now recognize that classrooms are by nature unsafe spaces that benefit from a pedagogies of discomfort.<11> So, I engage students honestly, in ways that name discomfort by making whiteness, maleness, heteronormative assumptions visible, decentering them, and rendering them strange.
+I now recognize that classrooms are by nature unsafe spaces that benefit from pedagogies of discomfort.<10> So I engage students honestly, in ways that name discomfort by making whiteness, maleness, and heteronormative assumptions visible, decentering them, and rendering them strange.
 Naming discomfort should not be mistakenly equated with fomenting a hostile environment.
 At root the discomfort comes from inviting members of privileged groups to leave our epistemic home terrains, to sit with discomfort, and to explore the possibility that there is knowledge in understanding how privilege-protective epistemic push back functions.
-This knowledge can be found in cultivating a mindfulness around pushback, coupled with an active understanding of how resistance maintains ignorance and does epistemic damage.
+This knowledge can be found in cultivating mindfulness around pushback, coupled with active understanding of how resistance maintains ignorance and does epistemic damage.
 In the end, this focus may offer beneficial epistemic friction.

 Good teaching must track simultaneously the social production of knowledge and ignorance.
-As Nancy Tuana explains, “if we are to fully understand the complex practices of knowledge production and the variety of factors that account for why something is known, we must also understand the practices that account for not knowing; that is, for our lack of knowledge about a phenomenon” (Tuana 2006, 9–10).
+As Nancy Tuana explains, “if we are to fully understand the complex practices of knowledge production and the variety of factors that account for why something is known, we must also understand the practices that account for not knowing, that is, for our lack of knowledge about a phenomenon” (Tuana 2006, 9–10).
 Willful ignorance circulates in even the most progressive spaces.
-We can make these spaces ignorance mindful, but never ignorance free.
+We can make these spaces of ignorance mindful, but never ignorance-free.
 If privilege-protective epistemic pushback is an expression of ignorance, then we need a critical philosophical practice for making it visible and tracking it productively.
-To this end I’m recommending that we work towards becoming attentive to privilege-evasive epistemic pushback and to use these episodes as points of traction to explore how we cling to ignorance in the service of dodging discomfort.
-I work with students to cultivate this mindfulness by treating privilege-protective epistemic pushback, neither as a logical misstep nor as a healthy skepticism, but as a “shadow text.”
+To this end I’m recommending that we work toward becoming attentive to privilege-protective epistemic pushback and to use these episodes as points of traction to explore how we cling to ignorance in the service of dodging discomfort.
+I work with students to cultivate this mindfulness by treating privilege-protective epistemic pushback neither as a logical misstep nor as healthy skepticism, but as a shadow text.